Exclusive - Halliburton in talks to buy billionaire Kaiser's equipment firm: sources

-HOUSTON Halliburton Co (HAL.N) is in late-stage talks to acquire a fast-growing U.S. oilfield equipment supplier backed by Oklahoma energy and banking billionaire George Kaiser, according to sources familiar with the matter.
+HOUSTON (Reuters) - Halliburton Co (HAL.N) is in late-stage talks to acquire a fast-growing U.S. oilfield equipment supplier backed by Oklahoma energy and banking billionaire George Kaiser, according to sources familiar with the matter.

 The move comes after the No. 2 oilfield services company was rebuffed in two earlier efforts to acquire similar products.